TheWaveWarden/SwitchProConLinuxUSB/README.md

 - cmake

-On Ubuntu you can install these with
+On Ubuntu you can install these in a terminal with

 ```
 sudo apt-get install libudev-dev libusb-1.0-0-dev libfox-1.6-dev